7 Internationalization and Localization

 7.1.3 Locales under macOS

 macOS supports locales in its own particular way, but the R GUI tries to make this easier for users.
 See https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPInternational/ for how users can set their locales.
-As with Windows, end users will generally only see lists of languages/territories.
+End users will generally only see lists of languages/territories.
 Users of R in a terminal may need to set the locale to something like en_GB.UTF-8 if it defaults to C (as it sometimes does when logging in remotely and for batch jobs: note whether Terminal sets the LANG environment variable is an (advanced) preference, but does so by default).

 Internally macOS uses a form similar to Linux: the main difference from other Unix-alikes is that where a character set is not specified it is assumed to be UTF-8.